kazutoshiyamamoto/PixabayPhotoViewer-SwiftUI-Combine/README.md

 ![](https://img.shields.io/badge/license-MIT-green)
 <br>
 <br>
-Pixabay PhotoPhotoer_SwiftUI is an image search app that uses the pixabay API.
+Pixabay PhotoPhotoer-SwiftUI-Combine is an image search app that uses the pixabay API.
 <br>
 This app is built on MVVM with SwiftUI and Combine.
 <br>